-The pool resurfacing options below are guaranteed to give you many years of excellent performance and natural beauty in any well-maintained pool.
-The following will help you understand the strengths and weaknesses and of each.
+The pool resurfacing options below are guaranteed to give you many years of excellent performance and natural beauty in any well-maintained pool just like what they do in pool remodeling.
+The following will help you understand the strengths and weaknesses of each.

 Here are 3 of the most popular finishes:

 Diamond Brite is a fine pool finish that’s easy to maintain, pleasing to the eye, and durable.
 It’s permeated with stunning natural quartz crystals.
 Quartz is one of the purest and hardest minerals on Earth.
 The quartz aggregates are combined with non-fading Quartz crystals and polymer cement, creating an impressive range of colors.